 What Parents Can Do

 - Learn to recognize the potential signs of drug impairment and know the proper steps to take if you suspect your child is using drugs.
-If your child is using opioids, you may want to have in your home or on carry on your person the drug Naloxone, a Food and Drug Administration approved medication designed to reverse an opioid overdose while you wait for emergency medical help to arrive.

 - Lock up medications, including cough syrups and safely dispose of unused/unwanted prescriptions.